I am always testing out new natural ways to deal with my health, injuries, and much more!

 Again, these are just a few of the uses when I grabbed this to help out.
 I am not kidding, the ingredients are soothing and regenerative!

-Benefits of the Herbs in this Recipe
+Benefits of the Herbs in This Recipe

-- Comfrey Roots/Leaves: I will be honest, this perhaps one of the most amazing herbs we have in our artillery, especially when trying to prepare products!
+- Comfrey Roots/Leaves: I will be honest, this is perhaps one of the most amazing herbs we have in our artillery, especially when trying to prepare products!
 Comfrey is one of my absolute favorite herbs which offers so many benefits.
-These benefits include moisturizing the skin, reducing/removing skin blemishes, treating open wounds and sores, reducing pain/inflammation, and even works to help cure diaper rash!
+These benefits include moisturizing the skin, reducing/removing skin blemishes, treating open wounds and sores, reducing pain/inflammation, and even working to help cure diaper rash!
 Again, there are a large number of reasons that your salve should include this awesome herb.

 - Calendula Flowers: Once again, this is another favorite herb I want to keep on hand!
 Before really delving into the benefits, I want to note it holds anti-inflammatory, antimicrobial, and antifungal properties!
 For this reason, the list of benefits is long!
-It helps heal minor wounds/cuts, sooth a number of skin infections including rashes, reduces muscle cramps, helps with diaper rash, wonderful for the discomfort of bunions, and this list could continue on!
+It helps heal minor wounds/cuts, soothe a number of skin infections including rashes, reduces muscle cramps, helps with diaper rash, is wonderful for the discomfort of bunions... and this list could continue on!
 Why wouldn't I want to include it in this salve recipe?

 - Plantain: Again, this list could be long, but going to just cover a few of the highlights!
-It helps to speed up the healing of wounds, cures insect bites, reduces the chances of scarring, great for relieving sunburns, removes skin blemishes, and it can help treat acne and rosacea.
+It helps to speed up the healing of wounds, cures insect bites, reduces the chances of scarring, is great for relieving sunburns, removes skin blemishes, and can help treat acne and rosacea.

 - Goldenseal Root: In truth, this is another favorite.
 This simple root contains some of the strongest natural antimicrobial benefits found anywhere in nature!
 It is a natural alternative for so many reasons including anti-bacterial, anti-fungal, antibiotic, and anti-viral.